con-dog/con-dog/README.md

 I build weird, small, fast projects.

-> If it has already been done before, I'm not interested.
+> If it has already been done before, I'm (probably) not interested.
 >
-> If you tell me it can't be done, I will find a way to do it.
+> If you tell me it can't be done, I will try to find a way to do it.

 # Project Philosophy